I am not sure if this is a curse, Karma, or just a natural consequence of what is happening.

 But no one is there I thought.

-It seemed like a normal day.
+It seemed like a typical day.
 No demonstrations.
 But yet, the tear gas was firing like clouds of fireworks from behind the wall.

 Who is provoking whom I kept thinking…?